-If we review your LOI and decide your project is eligible for funding, we will invite you to submit a proposal.
+If we decide your project is eligible for funding, we will invite you to submit a proposal.
 Proposals are more in-depth than LOIs-this is your opportunity to provide us with the full picture of your project idea.

 How do I submit my proposal?